DIYbioGroningen/Makercourse/CourseSetup.md

   * How to cook with insects
   * How to grow plants in a window
   * Design a casing in Sketchup and laser-cut it
-  * Design an object in Sketchup and 3D print it
+  * Design an object in Sketchup and 3D print it: ?Victor
   * The use of a PCR reaction
   * How to select a primer for a PCR reaction
   * How does taste work and how to hack it
-  * How to let an Arduino do measurements
+  * How to let an Arduino do measurements: Richel
   * How to paint with bacteria

 ## Example course projects